jimburton/scrabble/chapters/Chapter3.md

 				, gameOver  = False
 				, lastMovePass = False} in
     g
 ```

 Note that we updated the `Game` type to include two new booleans, `gameOver`
 and `lastMovePass`.
 These relate to the two ways in which a game can end.
 Normally the game ends when the bag is empty and one of the
 players has used all of their tiles.
-ALternatively, the game ends if each
+ALternatively, the game is over if each
 player passes their move.

 We will deal first with the simplest way of playing a move, which is